 That's it!

-That was pretty much all the basics of how to use functions in solidity.
 I hope this article was a good read for you.
 Do share it with your friends and other peers.

 Thank you!!